AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 >[!NOTE] This is an optional exercise for Target Premium customers.

 The property token is a reserved parameter used with the Target Premium [Enterprise User Permissions](https://marketing.adobe.com/resources/help/en_US/target/target/property_channel.html) feature.
-It is used to define different digital properties so that different members of an Experience Cloud Organization can be assigned different permissions to each property.
+It is used to define different digital properties so that different members of an Experience Cloud Organization can be assigned different permissions on each property.
 For example, you might want one group of users to be able to set up Target activities on your web site, but not in your mobile application.

 Target properties are analogous to Launch properties and Analytics report suites.
 An enterprise with multiple brands, websites, and marketing teams might use a different Target property, Launch property and Analytics report suite for each website or mobile app.
 Launch properties are differentiated by their embed codes, Analytics report suites are differentiated by their report suite id, and Target properties are differentiated by their property token parameter.